ronhombre/KeccakKotlin/README.md

 This is a 100% Kotlin Multiplatform implementation of SHA-3.
 It does not depend on any third-party library.

 > [!WARNING]
-> KeccakKotlin is in **BETA** stage.
-We are confident it works, but it is slow and unoptimized.
+> KeccakKotlin is in **ALPHA** stage.
+We are confident it works, but we aren't 100% sure yet.

 ### Intent